Braille Christmas Crafts and Treats

 Instructions:

-- Use the Braille alphabet as a guide to help craft the message for your shirt.
+4. Use the braille alphabet as a guide to help craft the message for your shirt.

-Christmas is the time to reflect on what we have, the gifts we would like to give, and the blessing we would like to be.
+Christmas is the time to reflect on what we have, the gifts we want to give, and the blessings we’ve received.
 We get so busy this time of year that we tend to forget to stop and take a deep breath.
-So, lick the cookie dough spoon, choose a Christmas tune, and have fun decorating your Braille Christmas!
+So, lick the cookie dough spoon, choose a Christmas tune, and have fun decorating your braille Christmas crafts and treats!

 Comments are closed here.